I thought I would share this post again, as it still remains a firm favourite.

 After a few offerings ended up in the bin, I came across the BBC Good Food website.
-I went straight to the cake section looking for something to take my fancy.
-And there it was.
-Raspberry bakewell cake.
-I read through the recipe eagerly and hunted through my ingredient cupboard to make sure I had all the ingredients.
+I went straight to the cake section looking for something to take my fancy and there it was.
+Raspberry Bakewell cake.
+Not a tart, a cake.
+I read through the recipe eagerly and hunted through my ingredient cupboard to make sure I had everything required.
 I did.
 Here is the recipe:

 - 140g ground almonds

 - 140g butter, softened

 - 1tsp vanilla extract